Connect with others who understand.

 4. Hydrating Beverages

 Staying hydrated is important for keeping your bladder and urinary tract healthy.
-Drinking enough fluids helps dilute urine, flush out toxins, and minimize irritation to the bladder lining, which is particularly important during cancer treatment.
+Drinking enough fluids helps dilute urine, flush out waste, and minimize irritation to the bladder lining, which is particularly important during cancer treatment.

 To mix it up, or if water tastes unpleasant or unappealing during your cancer treatment, consider infusing your water with these ingredients for a hint of flavor: